NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Collateral Thrash.md

 **Prerequisites** Thrash
 * * *
-When you [[Feats/Thrash|Thrash]] a [[Conditions/Grabbed|Grabbed]] foe, you smack that foe into another nearby.
-Another foe adjacent to the grabbed foe also takes your Thrash damage, with a Reflex check save against your class DC.
+You smack the foe you're thrashing into someone else.
+When you Thrash, choose another enemy adjacent to the [[Conditions/Grabbed|Grabbed]] enemy.
+That enemy also takes your Thrash damage, with a Reflex check save against your class DC.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*